MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/xamarin-ios/auth.md

 # Add Authentication to your Xamarin.iOS app

 In this tutorial, you add Microsoft authentication to the quickstart project on Xamarin.iOS using Azure Active Directory.
-Before completing this tutorial, ensure you have [created the project](./index.md) and [enabled offline sync](./offline.md).
+Before completing this tutorial, ensure you've [created the project](./index.md) and [enabled offline sync](./offline.md).

 [!INCLUDE (../../includes/quickstart-configure-auth.md)]